Oraklet444/pi-protect/README.md

-#pi-protect
+Pi-Protect

-Secure self-hosted DNS and VPN node using Pi-hole and WireGuard on a Raspberry Pi.
+Secure, self-hosted DNS and VPN gateway using Pi-hole and WireGuard on a Raspberry Pi.
+Overview

+Pi-Protect is a lightweight, privacy-focused network appliance that combines Pi-hole for DNS filtering with WireGuard for encrypted remote access.
+It allows you to securely tunnel all your traffic through your own DNS resolver — anywhere in the world.
-## Features
+Features

-- Local DNS filtering with Pi-hole
+    Ad & tracker blocking with Pi-hole

-- Encrypted remote access using WireGuard VPN
+    Encrypted VPN using WireGuard

-- Full control over your DNS and outbound traffic
+    Full control over DNS and outbound traffic

-- Lightweight and runs on a Raspberry Pi
+    Low resource usage — runs on Raspberry Pi

-## Goal
+    Fully documented setup and troubleshooting

+Project Goals

-Learn practical network and security concepts by building a secure, self-hosted DNS+VPN gateway.
+    Learn practical networking & security concepts

-This project is part of my networking and cybersecurity portfolio.
+    Improve privacy and control over internet traffic

+    Build a portfolio-ready cybersecurity project

+Architecture

+[ Client Device ]
+       |
+    WireGuard
+       |
+  [ Raspberry Pi ]
+  Pi-hole DNS filter
+       |
+     Internet

+Documentation

+    Setup Guide – step-by-step installation & configuration

+    Troubleshooting – common issues and resolutions

+    Security Notes – hardening recommendations

-## Project Status
+Status

-🟢 In progress — under active development
+🟢 In Progress – actively developed and tested

-## License
+License

-MIT — see [LICENSE](./LICENSE) for details. pi-protect
+MIT License — see LICENSE for details.

-Secure self-hosted DNS and VPN node using Pi-hole and WireGuard on a Raspberry Pi.

-## Features
-- Pi-hole for local DNS filtering
-- WireGuard for encrypted VPN access
-- Fully documented setup and troubleshooting

-## Goal
-Learn practical network security by building a private DNS+VPN gateway.

-## Status
-🟢 In progress — under active development